-- During the mixing operation and throughout the mellowing period, sample and test the material to ensure the moisture content exceeds the optimum required for compaction.
+- During the mixing operation and throughout the mellowing period, sample and test the material to verify the moisture content exceeds the optimum required for compaction.

-- Make necessary measurements to ensure the thickness of each compacted layer conforms to the specifications.
+- Make necessary measurements to verify that the thickness of each compacted layer conforms to the specifications.
 Note the results of such measurements in the daily report.

 - Test the mixture with a phenolphthalein alcohol indicator.
 If the reaction produces a nonuniform color, require the contractor to perform additional mixing.

-- Ensure the depth of mixing meets the required thickness of the stabilized material.
-Where mixing depth exceeds the specified tolerance, ensure additional lime is added proportionally.
+- Check that the depth of mixing meets the required thickness of the stabilized material.
+Where mixing depth exceeds the specified tolerance, make sure additional lime is added proportionally.
 Note this in the daily report, including the additional lime quantity provided at the contractor’s expense.

-- Ensure the contractor completes all mixing within the specified time.
+- Verify that the contractor completes all mixing within the specified time.

-- After final mixing, ensure compaction begins within the specified time.
+- After final mixing, make sure compaction begins within the specified time.